statch/gitbot/README.md

 # GitHub Discord Bot

-This simple GitHub Bot allows you to easily fetch data about users, repos, and organizations.<br/>
+This simple GitHub Bot allows you to easily fetch data about users, repos, and organizations.
-Command syntax is themed after the git CLI.<br/>**The commands listed below are long, but don't worry, there are aliases!**
+Command syntax is themed after the `git` CLI.<br/>**The commands listed below are long, but don't worry, there are aliases!**

 ### Some of the most notable commands are:
 - `git checkout --user -info {user}` - get information about a GitHub user